Daines Kapp Insurance Brokers Ltd

 |---|---|

 Don’t wait for a renewal notice to find out you are underinsured.
-Speak to the commercial team today for a comprehensive review.
+Speak to the commercial team today for a comprehensive, no-obligation review.

-This policy is ideal for SMEs and mid-market companies with complex needs, such as Manufacturers, Wholesalers, Engineers, Distributors, and Warehouses.
-Furthermore, it simplifies administration by grouping multiple risks into one policy.
+This policy is ideal for SMEs and mid-market companies with complex needs — including manufacturers, wholesalers, engineers, distributors, and warehouses.
+It simplifies administration by grouping multiple risks under one policy with a single renewal date.

 Yes.
 Business Interruption is a key component of a Commercial Combined policy.
-Specifically, it covers loss of gross profit and increased costs of working if your business cannot trade due to an insured event like a fire or flood.
+It covers loss of gross profit and increased costs of working if your business cannot trade due to an insured event — such as a fire, flood, or machinery breakdown.
+Choosing the right indemnity period is critical; many businesses underestimate the time needed to fully recover and inadvertently choose too short a period.

 Yes.
-Employers’ Liability is usually a standard section within a Commercial Combined policy.
-It is a legal requirement in the UK for any business with employees, covering you for at least £5 million, although £10m is the standard granted by UK insurers.
+Employers’ Liability is a standard section within a Commercial Combined policy and is a legal requirement in the UK for any business with employees.
+The statutory minimum is £5m, although £10m is the standard limit provided by UK insurers.
+Failure to hold a valid certificate can result in fines of up to £2,500 per day.

 Daines Kapp Insurance Brokers Ltd